Difegue/LANraragi/tools/Documentation/advanced-usage/external-readers.md

 ![Example OPDS reader](<../.screenshots/opds.jpg>)

 Some readers can leverage the [OPDS Catalog](https://opds.io) exposed by LANraragi to visualize and read the available archives.
-Those programs can't exploit all of LRR's features(Search, Database backup, Streaming images), but they might have reading features you won't find in the current dedicated clients.
+Those programs can't exploit all of LRR's features(Search, Database backup), but they might have reading features you won't find in the current dedicated clients.

+If your OPDS reader supports [Page Streaming Extensions](https://anansi-project.github.io/docs/opds-pse/intro), LANraragi is compatible with it and will serve individual pages.

+{% hint style="info" %}
+LRR supports OPDS PSE 1.1, which means that if you have server-side progress tracking enabled, you can pick up where you stopped reading from any OPDS client.
+Syndication!
+{% endhint %}

 The URL for the OPDS Catalog is `[YOUR_LANRARAGI_URL]/api/opds`.
 You can use [the Demo](https://lrr.tvc-16.science/api/opds) as an example.